Remy Siemsen

-Remy Dianne Siemsen (/en/ SEEM-sən; /de/; born 10 November 1999) is an Australian professional soccer player who plays for Kristianstads DFF in the Damallsvenskan and the Australia national team.
-She has represented Australia on the under-20 national team.
+Remy Dianne Siemsen (/en/ SEEM-sən; /de/; born 10 November 1999) is an Australian professional soccer player who plays as a forward for Rosengård in the Swedish Damallsvenskan and the Australia national team.
 Following her debut season in the W-League at the age of 16, she was named W-League Young Footballer of the Year.

 Early life

 Siemsen attended Oxford Falls Grammar School.
 She played junior football for BTH Raiders.
 Siemsen was selected for the Australian School Girls Squad and represented Football NSW at the National Training Centre (NTC) Challenge.
 At age 16, she was named Football NSW NPL Women's Player of the Year.

 Club career

 Sydney FC

 Siemsen made her debut for Sydney FC during the 2016–17 season at the age of 16.
 Sydney finished in third place during the regular season with a record and advanced to the semi-finals where they were eliminated by Perth Glory.
 Siemsen finished her first season with six goals, ranking as the club's top scorer.
 She was named the league's Young Footballer of the Year in May 2017.
 She was named the 2016 Junior Sports Star by the Manly Daily.

 Returning to Sydney for the 2017–18 season, Siemsen scored the game-winning goal coming off the bench as a substitute against former champions Melbourne City on 18 November.
 Siemsen finished off the 2017–18 season with 4 goals and a grand final finish with her Sydney FC team.